Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Introduction

 Myriad studies have been conducted to date on MHD and kinetic-scale turbulence in ICMEs \citep{Shaikh_2024, M_rquez_Rodr_guez_2023, Sorriso_Valvo_2021, Good_2023, Dhamane_2024, dhamane2023observation, Raghav_2023}.
 In this era of space exploration, we use in situ measurements from multiple observatories at different vantage points in the interplanetary medium between the Sun and Earth.
 Such opportunities open new avenues for investigating fundamental physical processes in great detail.
-The radial alignment of spacecraft provides a unique opportunity to study the evolution of turbulent plasma and its dynamic behaviour as it propagates towards Earth \citep{Good_2020}.
+The radial alignment of spacecraft provides a unique opportunity to study the evolution of turbulent plasma and its dynamic behavior as it propagates towards Earth \citep{Good_2020}.
 However, ICME magnetic turbulence studies from a single vantage point, using multiple observatories aligned azimuthally, are not investigated in detail.
 The magnetic clouds, often modeled as twisted flux ropes, exhibit coherence in a small angular separation \citep{Owens_2020, Owens_2017}, although they can show significant variation in the case of complex interacting ICMEs \citep{Pal_2025}.
-Therefore, the turbulence characteristics may vary significantly in a small separation, also providing information about the evolution of the ICME plasma in a distinctly different way. \\

-Using in-situ observations from NASA, NOAA, and ISRO’s Sun-Earth L1 monitors, we analyze the spatio-temporal characteristics of turbulence across distinct plasma regions within the ICME.
-This comprehensive multipoint analysis reveals turbulence of varying intensity and maturity across different ICME regions.
-The remainder of this paper is organized as follows: Section \ref{sec:data} describes the data and methodologies employed, followed by the presentation of key analysis results and discussion in Section \ref{sec:results}.
-Finally, the article is concluded in Section \ref{sec:conclusion}.
+Therefore, the turbulence characteristics may vary significantly in a small separation, also providing information about the evolution of the ICME plasma in a distinctly different way.
+Using in-situ observations from ISRO, NASA, and NOAA's Sun-Earth L1 monitors, we analyze the spatio-temporal characteristics of turbulence across distinct plasma regions within the ICME.
+The paper proceeds by describing the data and methodology in Section \ref{sec:data}, followed by the results and discussion in Section \ref{sec:results}, and concluding in Section \ref{sec:conclusion}. \\